Kulpreet Yadav

-Kulpreet Yadav (born 14 January 1968) is an Indian novelist, screenwriter and an actor.
-He is the author of thirteen books, including The Girl Who Loved a Pirate and The Girl Who Loved a Spy.
+Kulpreet Yadav (born 14 January 1968) is an Indian novelist, screenwriter and actor.
+He has authored 13 books, including The Girl Who Loved a Pirate and The Girl Who Loved a Spy.

-The Girl Who Loved a Pirate is India's first thriller based on marine piracy and hijacking.

-Biography
+Early life

 Kulpreet was born in Chennai and completed graduation in Science from Nowrosjee Wadia College, Pune.
-He completed his post-graduation in journalism and mass communication from Amity University, Noida in 2004 and management courses from IIM, Indore, and IIM, Lucknow.
+He completed his post-graduation in journalism and mass communication from Amity University, Noida in 2004 and management courses from IIM, Indore and IIM, Lucknow.
 He joined the Naval Officer's Academy and served for two decades.
 In 2007 he was awarded the director general's Commendation for professionalism and dedication to the nation.
 He retired voluntarily in the rank of commandant with the Indian Coast Guard in 2014.